Why Reddit Functions As A Human Discovery Engine

 Because Reddit reflects demand.

-👉 Read this post about the Magic of Scribd, where it hosts free hidden documents that casual searchers might overlook.
+👉 Read this post why Scribd feels like a living knowledge archive, where it hosts free hidden documents that casual searchers might overlook.

 When many users ask similar questions, threads form.